Dr. Thomas Sneed

 Regular mammograms, along with positive lifestyle habits can help prevent breast cancer.
 Women who are age 40 or older and have not received a mammogram are encouraged to schedule one as soon as possible.
 Questions regarding mammograms or breast cancer can be discussed with a primary care physician.

-Dr. Sneed is a member of the medical staff of Saint Mary’s Regional Medical Center and is one of two Oncologists at Arkansas Oncology Associates.
+Dr. Sneed is a member of the medical staff of Saint Mary’s Regional Health System and is one of two Oncologists at Arkansas Oncology Associates.
 Dr. Sneed’s office in Arkansas Oncology is located at the hospital.

 For more information about the Vintage Club or to inquire about upcoming events and luncheons, please contact the Saint Mary’s Community Relations office at 964-9355.